eclipse-thingweb/test-things/README.md

 ## Dependencies

 The project has several dependencies.
 Currently `JavaScript` and `Python` is used for simulating different devices.
-Every device has its own dependencies and they should be handled elegantly.
+Every device has its own dependencies and they should be handled separately.
 For that reason, `Node.js` is used for JS code and `poetry` is used for Python code to run the scripts and handle the dependencies.

 ## Testing

 For testing JavaScript Testing Framework `mocha` is used.
 Therefore, the tests are written in JavaScript.
 Every Thing should have its Thing Model and Thing Description validation test.
 Thing Model validation test should be put under Thing's main directory and named as `tm.test.json`.
 Thing Description validation test should be put under protocol and programming language/framework's test directory and named as `td.test.json`.
 For Thing Description validation test, the device should boot up and to understand the device booted up without any error, a message `"ThingIsReady"` is expected to be prompted to the console by the device.